timescale/docs/timescaledb/how-to-guides/hyperfunctions/about-hyperfunctions.md

 ## Function pipelines
-Function pipelines are an experimental feature, designed to radically improve the developer ergonomics of analyzing data in PostgreSQL and SQL, by applying principles from functional programming and popular tools like Python’s Pandas, and PromQL.
+Function pipelines are an experimental feature, designed to radically improve the developer ergonomics of analyzing data in PostgreSQL and SQL, by applying principles from functional programming and popular tools like Python's Pandas, and PromQL.

 SQL is the best language for data analysis, but it is not perfect, and at times